akanksha28pathak/Human-activity-detection_Motion-sense-Dataset_Kaggle/README.md

 4. Rotation_mag_avg_time_series_2.png- time series data for 'RotationRate_mag' averaged over all subjects for each activity.
 5. Acceleration_mag_avg_time_series_2.png- time series data for 'useAcceleration_mag' averaged over all subjects for each activity.
+6. Acceleration_mag_avg_PSD_2.png - Pwelch PSD for 'useAcceleration_mag' averaged over all subjects for each activity.
+7. Rotation_mag_avg_PSD_2.png -  Pwelch PSD for 'RotationRate_mag' averaged over all subjects for each activity.